A veterinary practice business must be carried out at or from a veterinary premises registered by the Board.

 Closure of practice premises

-All premises approval holders are issued with formal notification of Board approval for use of their designated premises as veterinary premises.
+All premises approval holders are issued with a certificate of approval for use of their designated premises as veterinary premises.

-Conditions of the approval are detailed on the notification.
+Conditions of the approval are detailed on the certificate.

-Approval notification should be stored for production as evidence of Board approval to allow for change of practice ownership and may be displayed at the premises as an indication to clients that the premises are Board approved premises.
+The certificate of approval should be stored for production as evidence of Board approval to allow for change of practice ownership and may be displayed at the premises as an indication to clients that the premises are Board-approved premises.

-Practices where premises approval dates back more that fifteen years are encouraged to re-apply for approval of the premises in terms of the current minimum standards.
-The Board however may of its own motion direct that a review be conducted of any previously approved premises.
+Practices where premises approval dates back more that 15 years are encouraged to reapply for approval of the premises in terms of the current prescribed standards.
+However, the Board may of its own motion direct that a review be conducted of any previously approved premises.